tstenner1/HW_VBA_Challenge-/README.md

-# VBA Homework - The VBA of Wall Street
+# VBA

+Below is a trimmed down readme highlighting the specific skills executed in this assignment.

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+Use VBA scripting to analyze real stock market data.

 ## Instructions